DeadlyBossMods/DBM-WotLK/README.md

 <li>Raid mods for all Wrath of the Lich King raids</li>
 </ul>
 <h2><strong>Looking for WoTLK Classic mods?</strong></h2>
-<p>Mods for Wrath of the Lich King Classic are found in main DBM download here: <a href="https://www.curseforge.com/wow/addons/deadly-boss-mods"></a></p>
+<p>Mods for Wrath of the Lich King Classic are found in main DBM download here: <a href="https://www.curseforge.com/wow/addons/deadly-boss-mods">Deadly Boss Mods</a></p>
 <h2><strong>Looking for Dungeons?</strong></h2>
 <p>Dungeon mods are now all grouped together in <a href="https://wow.curseforge.com/projects/deadly-boss-mods-dbm-dungeons">DBM-Dungeons package</a></p>
 <h2 id="w-old-content-mods-are-split-into-multiple-packages"><strong>Looking for other Raid mods?</strong></h2>